 But my next stumble was a more positive one.
 I wish I could remember exactly how and when I first found Rolfing, or – perhaps – when Rolfing found me: caught me unawares on a late night most likely, trawling the Internet for an answer to a barely formulated question which started with my health but was really about my professional identity.
 I remember thinking that I could do with a massage every day, and I had a lightbulb moment: if I need a massage every day, I realised, I need something other than a massage, and the promise of a therapy that could potentially transform my posture was a very appealing one.
 It was to be the start of an entirely unanticipated and challenging personal journey, culminating in my graduation from the first British Rolfing training after nearly three years of training.

 I love what I do.
 It’s a fascinating way to work with people, and an unending opportunity for continued learning and development.
-For the first time in my life, I don’t have to park my mind, heart and physical self when I go to work, and – y’know what? – my lower back doesn’t any more, and nor does my CV.
+For the first time in my life, I don’t have to park my mind, heart and physical self when I go to work, and – what’s more – my lower back doesn’t hurt any more.
 My friends have grown accustomed to my strange second career, and I’ve learned to style out the inevitably awkward pause when I tell people what I do.

 Rolfing is both an art and a science: there are endless layers of anatomy, movement, and human behaviour to fathom.
 Every Rolfer will come at the complexity of the embodied human being from a point of view that reflects their own interests, skills, and values, and I trace lines of connection between a number of my personal and academic interests, in writing, movement and the work of writers such as Wilfred Bion, Marion Milner, Donald Winnicott, Maurice Merleau-Ponty, Adam Philips and Hélène Cixous.
 Discovering the words and wisdom of Rolfing’s founder, Dr Ida Rolf, has also been a delight, along with the growing body of thinking and writing from within the world of Rolfing itself, from writers and practitioners such as Peter Levine, Hubert Godard and Tom Myers.
 The practice of Rolfing requires and combines the rigours of anatomical knowledge, manual skill and personal empathy with a refreshing openness to creative and non-dogmatic thinking.
 For me it is finally this expansive, creative and analytic quality that sets Rolfing apart from similar posture-oriented therapies.